- Sleeps: 22 (16 + 6)

 Ensuite Bathroom 3 with bath/shower, washbasin and WC.

 Bedroom 5: Forms part of The Citron Suite.
-Light, bright and sunny with double bed and views to the gardens, hills and Pyrénées.
+Light, bright and sunny with king bed and views to the gardens, hills and Pyrénées.
 Steps lead to Ensuite Bathroom 5 with bath, washbasin and WC.

 Bedroom 7: The Rosemary Room.
 With gentle pastel blue walls and twin single beds.
 Its Bathroom 7 with bath, washbasin and washbasin is located across the corridor and is shared with Bedroom 8 (The Bluebird Room)